-Correlated events that are not dropped after the identification phase are stored in the Cisco ANA Fault Database.
+Events that are not dropped after the identification phase and that are correlated, are stored in the fault database.
 The relationships between the events are also retained.
-The content of the database can be reviewed using Cisco ANA EventVision.
+The content of the database can be reviewed using the Cisco ANA EventVision application.

 Note Events are stored in the form of the Cisco ANA event object.
 The original notification structure of incoming event notifications (trap or syslog) is not maintained.

-•Cisco ANA receives an event that does not correlate to any other event and is not ticketable.
-When this occurs, Cisco ANA immediately marks the event as archived.
+•The event does not relate to any other event and it is not ticketable.

-Determines if the new event should initiate a network or a local correlation process.
+Determines if the new event should initiate a network correlation process or a local correlation process.

-Identifies event-specific flow information, for example the BGP neighbor IP address used in network correlation.
-Forwarding information includes:
+Event-specific flow information, such as the IP address of a BGP neighbor, used in network correlation.
+This information includes the following:

-•The component that started the correlation flow.
-This might be the VNE component that identified the event, for example, an IP interface component in an Interface Status Down event, or any other VNE component.
+•The component to start the correlation flow from.
+This might be the VNE component that identified the event (for example, an IP interface component in an Interface Status Down event) or any other component in the VNE.

 •Additional forwarding data used by the flow logic, including the flow direction and one of the following:

-–The IP address used as the flow destination IP address.
+–The IP address used as the destination IP address of the flow.

-–The virtual connection used as the flow entry point.
+–The virtual connection used as the entry point of the flow.

-–The MPLS label used as the label entry point switched path (LSP).
+–The MPLS label used as the entry point of the label switched path (LSP).

-Identifies one or more unique identifiers that are usually derived from the event type, source, and event message content parameters used in local and flow correlations.
+One or more unique identifiers that are typically derived from the event type, source, and parameters from the event message content, used in local and flow correlation.

-Identifies whether the event can be the possible cause for other events.
+Whether this event can be the possible cause for other events.
 If so, other alarms can be correlated to it.
-An event configured to allow correlation should also be ticketable.
+An event that is configured to allow correlation should also be ticketable.

 The relative weight of an event as a cause candidate in relation to other causing events.
 A new event can only correlate to an event that has a higher weight.
 The heavier the event, the more likely it is to be chosen as the cause.

-Event identification is the first step.
-After the trap is identified and not dropped by the VNE, its attributes are identified.
+The first step in the process is event identification.
+After the trap has been identified, and if it is not dropped by the VNE, its attributes are determined.

 Note If the VNE is in maintenance state, the VNE does not expedite events but does respond to flows.

-Cisco ANA examines and parses the event notification message to identify the event location entity or source.
+Cisco ANA examines and parses the event notification message to pinpoint the precise entity that is the location, or source, of the event.
 For more information on event source association, see Event Source Association.

-Cisco ANA examines the new event for flapping.
-If the event is part of a flapping sequence, it is suppressed as described in Flapping Events.
+Cisco ANA then examines the new event for flapping.
+If this event is part of a flapping sequence, it is suppressed as described in Flapping Events.

-Cisco ANA examines the new event.
-If the event is configured for correlation, it is subject to correlation.
+Cisco ANA then further examines the new event.
+If the event is configured for correlation, the new event is subject to correlation.
 Most flagging events are subject to correlation; clearing events are not.
-If the event was configured to expedite polling, the specific polling command is generated as well, which might result in additional generated events.
+If this event was configured to expedite polling, the specific polling command is generated as well, which might result in additional generated events.

 If the event is not configured for correlation, Cisco ANA tries to relate the event to an event sequence.
 See Step J to Step M for additional details.

-After the two-minute suspension, other events are examined as possible causes.
+After the two-minute suspension, other events are examined for possible causality.
 Two different processes can be followed: local correlation (Step G) or network correlation (Step H), depending on the event configuration.

 •A new event (such as a Module Out event) is in the device scope.